thomasa88/ParametricText/README.md

 * *Compute All* does currently not update the text parameters.
 * `{` and `}` cannot be entered on keyboards where they require *Alt Gr* to be pressed.
   * Workaround is to use the `{}` button.
+* The mouse pointer must be moved before clicking on the same sketch text again, to select/unselect.

 ## Author